 Brian Fireman’s education in architecture was fueled from an early fascination with building.
-The journeys of his young adulthood brought Fireman to Ecuador, Chile, India, and Nepal.
-On returning to the United States he earned a MA in Architecture from Virginia Tech.
-While at Virginia Tech the artist became intrigued with the tectonic nature of building, where nature and human forces combined generate singular structures.
-Through relentless experimentations, the artist learned about the diverse traditions of woodworking and joinery.
-While working for a high-end residential architecture firm, it became clear that he yearned for the truly hands-on approach to both designing and building.
-In 2003 Brian Fireman Design studio was founded in the mountains of western North Carolina.
-Since then, his work has been exhibited nationally and published to the acclaim of discerning collectors.
+The journeys of young adulthood brought Fireman to Ecuador, Chile, India, and Nepal.
+On returning to the United States, he earned an MA in Architecture at Virginia Tech.
+He became intrigued with the tectonic nature of building, where nature and human forces combine to generate singular structures.

 During construction, both hand and machine tooling is performed where and when appropriate.
 Work progresses according to a carefully laid out plan of dimensioned construction drawings.
 Often, templates and jigs are used to maintain precise forms and alignment of joinery.
 Time-honored mortise and tenon construction is used to ensure the strength and longevity of a piece which is designed and built to endure.